Stavdel/discord-bot/README.md

-# discord-bot
+# Sebastian...
-This discord bot uses Gemini 1.0-Pro (provide your own API key) Along with the discord api token.
+is a discord bot uses Gemini 1.0-Pro (provide your own API key) Along with the discord api token.
 This build currently runs on Linux (Windows is experimental, will have to test for that...)